- Prospective Students

 Applications can be found here.

-To apply to the Ph.D. program or to M.A. programs, please fill out an application online.
-Whatever you submit online will then be available to both the Department and the Rackham Admissions Office and so will not have to be submitted by mail (with the exception of one set of official transcripts which must be sent to Rackham).
+To apply to the Ph.D. program or to M.A. programs, please fill out an application online. see the Whatever you submit online will then be available to both the Department and the Rackham Admissions Office and so will not have to be submitted by mail (with the exception of one set of official transcripts which must be sent to Rackham).

 Rackham program codes for Classical Studies: